 Those samples will also be stored in the Samples folder.

-All the referenced samples when saving a Default, an Instrument or a Live Set in the User Library will be stored here.
+All the referenced samples when saving a preset, an Instrument or a Live Set in the User Library will be stored here.
 A separate folder for recorded samples or processed samples will be created as soon as Samples are saved, depending on their source.

 Managing the Library